L1TnzO/geospatial-incident-platform/docs/frontend/dashboard.md

 The donut chart visualises severity buckets via a conic-gradient slice keyed to the backend-provided `colorHex` palette.
 The centre callout highlights the total incident count, while the legend lists `{severity} · {count} · {percentage}` entries with matching swatches.
 Loading/error/empty states mirror the other widgets, and the **Refresh data** button reissues the request with cache-busting semantics.
 Tooltip labels and `aria-label`s expose the severity metadata for assistive technologies.

+### Daily trend line chart

+- **Component:** `DashboardDailyTrendChart.tsx`
+- **Hook:** `useDashboardDailyTrend`
+- **Endpoint:** `GET /api/dashboard/incidents/daily-trend`

+The line chart renders the last 30 days of incident counts using a declarative SVG path.
+A translucent highlight and dashed overlay call out the most recent 7-day window, while the summary copy beneath the chart reiterates the `currentTotal`, `previousTotal`, signed delta, and trend direction (up, down, flat).
+Hover/focus tooltips use `<title>` nodes so every point exposes `{date}: {count} incidents`, and the bottom axis ticks surface start/mid/end dates for quick orientation.
+The refresh control mirrors other widgets and keeps timestamps in sync.

 ## Styling & responsiveness

 Dashboard-specific styles live in `src/styles/dashboard/dashboard.scss` and are already imported through `index.scss`.
 The grid layout: